ubccsss/ubccsss.org/content/events/2019-03-25-new-game-jackbox.md

 ---
-title: 'New games in the Cube: Jackbox Party Pack'
+title: "New games in the Cube: Jackbox Party Pack"
 date: 2019-03-22
 categories: [Event]
 tags: [Game Night]